atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 «
 ft
 The jotjrnet TO London.
 45’
-.expel; ed in lodgings.”
+.expel; ed in lodgings."
 She then turned abruptly from Mrs. Selby., .and spoke not another word to her the Telt of the evening. ip
 - 4
 The Miss Lumleys were not inuch more free of their coiiversation .to the Miss Selbys, as they were, both, engaged in tete d tites with men of quality, though not men of the ftri(5left ho ‘ nour in regard to their connexions with women.